ttwag/EEC130AB-Electromagnetics/lecture/Transmission_Line.md

 \end{align}
 $$

+Note: these PDE should be familiar to the capacitor and inductor formula but with voltage and capacitance per unit length.

 ### Phasor Domain and the Helmholtz Equation
 The results from KVL and KCL could be transformed into the phasor domain since $v(z,t)$ and $i(z, t)$ have periodic dependence on time.